How to save for a house down payment

 3. Determine how long you have to save for a down payment

 Do you plan to purchase a home in a year—or 10?
-Your timeline will influence the savings tools at your disposal.
+Your timeline might influence which savings tools to consider.

-For those planning to purchase a home within the next 3 years, Fidelity suggests holding down payment cash in checking, regular savings, or high-yield savings accounts—or in near-cash accounts and investments, like certificates of deposit (CDs) or money market funds.
-This guarantees that you'll have access to your funds when you need them and protects them from the ups and downs of the markets.
-One downside is that you likely won't see very high interest rates that might help your money grow.
+For those planning to purchase a home within the next 3 years, Fidelity suggests holding down payment cash in checking, regular savings, or high-yield savings accounts—or in cash-like investments such as money market funds or certificates of deposit (CDs) that will mature before you anticipate needing the money.
+The upside of these relatively conservative options is that you'll have access to your funds when needed.
+The downside is that they may not grow as much as riskier investments with potentially higher returns.

 You could lose money by investing in a money market fund.
 An investment in a money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Before investing, always read a money market fund's prospectus for policies specific to that fund.